cs-ed/edtech-plan-MGBrooks67/README.md

 Chico Unified School District is a Google Apps for Education district, so most of the software we use is through Google.

-The Learning Management System (LMS) is Google Classroom Grading, attendance and
+* The Learning Management System (LMS) is Google Classroom

+* Grading, attendance and registration uses Aeries student information system

-Students will use:
+Students will (may) use:
+* Google Apps for Education (includes Google Docs, Google Slides, Google Pages, Google Sites)
+* CodeHS which is an online service that houses the class content and provides the IDE for student coding projects
+* GimKit which is a a website that offers games students can use to learn vocabulary and review for tests.

 ### Hardware Specifications